Lewis Brunt: Mansfield Town (loan)

 On 25 August 2023, Brunt signed for League Two club Mansfield Town on a season-long loan deal.
 He made his league debut for the club as an 85th-minute substitute during a 3–2 win against Stockport County the following day.
 A successful season saw Mansfield automatically promoted having finished in third position, Brunt making thirty-four league appearances.
 Following the end of the season, Mansfield intended to sign the defender on a permanent basis, having an initial bid rejected.

 Wrexham

 On 2 July 2024, Brunt signed for League One club Wrexham on a three-year deal for an undisclosed fee.
 Brunt made his full league debut for the club on 23 November 2024 in a 3–0 win at home to Exeter City.
+On 8 October 2024, he scored his first and only goal for the club in a 3–0 win over Wolverhampton Wanderers U21 in the EFL Trophy.

+Bolton Wanderers

+On 12 August 2026, Brunt signed for EFL Championship club Bolton Wanderers on a four-year deal for an undisclosed fee.